 North Carolina State Bar Student Certification

-To qualify as a certified legal intern in North Carolina, you must have completed three semesters at your law school and be in good academic standing; with the requisite character, abilities and training to practice law.
-You must read the NC State Bar Rules of Professional Conduct.
-You must also have a qualified supervising attorney.
+To qualify as a certified legal intern for both clinics and field placements in North Carolina, you must have completed three semesters of law school, be in good academic standing, and possess the requisite character, abilities, and training to practice law.
+You must have a qualified supervising attorney who is willing to mentor you.
+You must also certify that you have read the Rules of Professional Conduct.